 After being accepted into a graduate program at USU, complete the Alumni Legacy Verification Form and submit to the School of Graduate Studies.

-Any questions you have regarding the Alumni Legacy Nonresident Scholarship may be directed to Erin Anderson, the Admissions Officer in the School of Graduate Studies, at firstname.lastname@example.org or by phone at 435-797-3724.
+Any questions you have regarding the Alumni Legacy Nonresident Scholarship may be directed to our Admissions Officer in the School of Graduate Studies at email@example.com or by calling 435-797-1187.

 Deadline: April 16